-Stand on a stepladder and remove the four screws located in the top of the canopy.
-Removing the screws lets you drop the canopy to the ceiling fan motor.
-This exposes the ceiling fan wiring and the hanging bracket attached to the ceiling electrical box.
+Using a stepladder, carefully remove the four screws that hold the fan canopy in place.
+Place the screws in a secure location.
+Drop open the canopy to the ceiling fan motor.
+Inside, you should be able to see the ceiling fan wiring and the hanging bracket attached to the ceiling fan electrical box.

-Look at the Harbor Breeze remote receiver and find the same black, blue and white wires on the ceiling fan side of the receiver.
-The wires have labels indicating the motor wire, light wire and neutral wire.
-The other side of the receiver has two wires, a black and white, to connect with the black and white electrical box wires.
+Your new remote receiver will have the same black, blue and white wires as the ones inside the canopy.
+They will be on the ceiling fan side of the receiver, and have labels noting the motor wire, the light wire and the neutral wire.
+On the other side of the receiver, there will be a black and a white wire that will connect to the corresponding colors on the electrical box.

 Matching the Wires